 Classroom organisation is a key area to success in the teaching and learning of English.
-Grammar, punctuation and spelling will be embedded in English sessions and through cross- curricular themes.
-Pupils will spend time daily, being taught as members of a whole-class or a smaller ability group.
-We should ensure that the needs of the full range of pupils are met, as far as possible, within this structure, including those with SEN and English as a second language.
+Grammar, punctuation and spelling is embedded in English sessions and through cross- curricular themes.
+Pupils spend time daily, being taught as members of a whole-class or a smaller ability group.
+We ensure that the needs of the full range of pupils are met, as far as possible, within this structure, including those with SEN and English as an additional language

 Clear and careful planning is important to the success of the learning and teaching of English.
+Planning follows the same structure throughout KS1 and KS2 to ensure consistency.
 Lessons will be planned with reference to the objectives contained within the Primary National Framework and supporting material.
 Medium term plans are taken directly from the Renewed framework objectives.
-Weekly short-term plans are recorded on the weekly English planning sheets and evaluations are made.
+Weekly short-term plans are recorded on the weekly English planning sheets and marking and feedback sheets, also known as conferencing sheets, identify next steps for pupils and other assessment outcomes.